-Restorative conversations questions
+Restorative conversations questions examples

 - What happened?

-- What were you thinking?
+- What could you have done differently

-- What were you feeling?
+- How were you feeling?

 - Who else has been affected by this?

-- What do you need now so that the harm can be repaired?
+- What do you need to do now so that the harm can be repaired?

-The key to a truly restorative school community is a systematic, pro-active use of restorative thinking right across the whole staff, pupils and school partners, to find solutions to conflicts rather than focus on who started it and why.
+The key to a truly restorative school community is a systematic, pro-active use of restorative thinking right across the whole staff, pupils and school partners, to find solutions to conflicts.

-7. Consequences
+5. Consequences

 Every time a child breaks a rule, staff should see it as an opportunity to teach them a social or emotional skill.
-We need to support the child to modify their own behaviour rather than punishing them for not following the rules.
-If we punish children for their actions they can not link their actions to the consequence.
-Therefore, all consequences should be natural or logical.
-They do not need to be severe to be effective.
+Therefore, consequences should be natural or logical.
 The key is consistency rather than severity.
 They must be applied uniformly and promptly.
-Whenever possible, consequences should be presented as a choice the child has made.

-Natural consequences

-Sometimes there is a consequence that arises naturally out of a situation.
+Natural consequences Sometimes there is a consequence that arises naturally out of a situation.
 A natural consequence is a negative outcome that results from a child's behaviour without intervention.
 Examples include: